jameshaydon/lawvere/README.md

 (Or run `stack exec bill -- test.law` or `cabal run bill -- test.law` if you haven't installed `bill`.)

 A Lawvere file should always have a `main` morphism, whose source is `{:}` (the terminal object).

+_Note:_ The checker is a work-in-progress and is far from complete.

 ### Compiling to JavaScript